C2SM/git-course/advanced/Exercise_1_git-log-diff-show.md

 git show f435db79
 ```

 Like `git log`, `git show` can be used with various options that allow you to change the way the information is displayed.
 There are options that change the way the commit SHA and message are displayed, such as `git show --oneline`.
 There are also options that change the way that the diff is displayed, but none of them really alleviate the problem that large diffs are generally hard to read in the terminal window.
-As with all Git commands, you can use the `-h` option to get a description of all the possible options that can be used with `git show`.
+As with all Git commands, you can use the `-h` option (or `--help` for more details) to get a description of all the possible options that can be used with `git show`.

 ```plaintext
 git show --help